Conditional Gradient Methods: Improved convergence rates

 While early results assumed strong convexity of the objective function, in many cases a weaker property of being gradient dominated suffices, see Lemma~\ref{lem:SCprimal} relating the two properties.
 Here we introduce only the version closest to strong convexity, see Remark~\ref{rem:gradientDom} for the general definition. \begin{definition} A differentiable function \(f\) is \emph{\(c\)-gradient dominated} for a constant \(c > 0\) if for all \(x\) and \(y\) in its domain

 \end{definition}

 Whenever the objective function is smooth and gradient dominated, we expect to obtain \emph{linear convergence}, which roughly states that the primal optimality gap contracts as \(h(x_{t}) \leq (1-r)^{t} h(x_0)\) for some constant \(0 < r < 1\).
-This is because strong convexity ensures not only a unique optimum but also that the objective function~\(f\) is rapidly decreasing everywhere towards the optimum, making it easier to find a good descent direction.
+This is because being gradient dominated ensures large gradients and hence large Frank–Wolfe gaps, so that the objective function~\(f\) is likely rapidly decreasing everywhere towards the optimum, making it easier to find a good descent direction.
 These results also justify the assumptions on the lower bounds in Section~\ref{sec:lowerbound} by showing better convergence when the assumptions are violated.